prp-e/persian_ocr_project/README.md

 - This project is published under _GNU GPL version 3.0_ license.
 I assure everyone who's concerned that as long as I, _Muhammadreza Haghiri_ am in charge of this project the license will remain the same.
 - If some parties decide to acquire this project and want a change in license, I'll try to negotiate to keep it Free (as in freedom).
+- In the `.gitignore` file, we've ignored image files.
+It doesn't mean that our dataset won't be free.
+It will get so large so we've decided to ignore them in this repository, but we'll let you download data (raw or labeled) in near future.

 ## Project Technical Details